ThePansmith/thepansmith.github.io/content/colts/2025/index.md

 {{< /alert >}}

 {{< alert "discord" >}}
-Join [the discord](https://discord.gg/34KNtwBZ56) to be able to communicate and plan with other mod developers easier.
+Join [the discord](https://discord.gg/34KNtwBZ56) to be able to communicate and plan with other mod developers easier. <br>
 Other modded minecraft collaborative projects may be hosted as well.
 {{< /alert >}} <br>
 For those new, the article below details COLTS.